 In XSCF, the difference between the system time and the time of each PPAR is stored.
-If the system time is set by setdate(8), etc., the difference between the time of each PPAR and the system time is updated.
+If system time has been changed either by setdate(8) or by synchronization with an NTP server, the difference between the time of each PPAR and the changed system time is updated.